hikeventures/hikeventures.github.io/_posts/2016-09-20-gopro-hero-5-session-iphone-7.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/26814282730/in/dateposted-public/" title="GoPro Hero 5 Black Session iPhone7"><img src="https://c3.staticflickr.com/8/7270/26814282730_361f410d48_o.jpg" width="1200" height="797" alt="GoPro Hero5 Black Session iPhone7"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <!--more-->

 ## Waterproofness